Depeche Mode: Musical style and influences

-Depeche Mode were considered a teen pop band during their early period in the UK, and interviewed in teen pop magazines such as Smash Hits.
+Depeche Mode were considered a teen pop group during their early period in the UK, and interviewed in teen pop magazines such as Smash Hits.
 Following the departure of Clarke, their music began to take on a darker tone, establishing a darker sound in the band's music, as Gore assumed lead songwriting duties.
 Gore's lyrics include themes such as sex, religion, and politics.
 Gore has stated he feels lyrical themes which tackle issues related to solitude and loneliness are a better representation of reality, whereas he finds "happy songs" fake and unrealistic.
-At the same time, he asserts that the band's music contains "an element of hope".
+At the same time, he asserts that the group's music contains "an element of hope".